praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

   - Finds and displays all doctors whose names contain the word `Gabriel`, and have the tags `friend` and `expert`.
 - `find-doc y/3`
   - Finds and displays all doctors that have the number *3* in their years of experience.
-  - So, any doctor with 3, 30 or 23 years of experience will be displayed.
+  - So, for example, any doctor with 3, 30 or 23 years of experience will be displayed.

 <div markdown="span" class="alert alert-info">
     <strong><strong>Confused regarding the command format or terminology used?</strong></strong>